-To accommodate the two clinics, the floor area of Community Meeting Space has been extended under the verandah area and in doing so a ceil bulk head has been provided.
+It should be noted that the floor area of Community Meeting Space has been extended under the verandah area and in doing so a ceil bulk head has been provided.
 In order to maximise the Community Meeting Space, large openable sliding doors have been provided to a verandah which will provide good connectivity to the outdoor area and provide all weather coverage for various activities.